tettehnarh/azubi-cloud-engineering/project_2/README.md

 To reduce redundancy and complexities we will use terraform to create our dynamo dB table.

-We created a new file 'main.tf' to hole our Terraform code.
-To follow good coding practicewe created a separate file to hold variables for our Terraform code.
-This allows us t keep our variables organized and separate from the main Terraform configuration.
+We created a new file 'main.tf' to hold our Terraform code.
+To follow good coding practice we created separate files to hold the variables for our Terraform code('variable.tf') and also another file('items.tf') to add dummy data to the tables.
+This allows us to keep our variables organized and separate from the main Terraform configuration.

+Make sure that all of the terraform files are at the same location.
+Ensure that the IAM credentials used by your AWS provider have the necessary permissions to create and manage DynamoDB tables.

+To apply the configuration:

+1. Run `terraform init` to initialize your Terraform project and download any necessary dependencies.
+2. Run `terraform plan` to see a preview of the changes that Terraform will make to your AWS resources.
+3. If the plan looks good, run `terraform apply` to apply the changes and create your DynamoDB table.

+Note: Remember to run `terraform destroy` to destroy the deployed resources to prevent unnecessary billings from AWS.